Economy of Republic of Cuba (1902–1959): International tourism

 Between 1902 and 1959, Cuba emerged as a premier tourist destination in the Caribbean, attracting significant numbers of American visitors due to its proximity, vibrant nightlife, and lack of Prohibition-era restrictions.
 Following Cuba's independence from Spain in 1902, both the Cuban government and American entrepreneurs invested heavily in the country's tourism infrastructure, leading to the development of luxury hotels, casinos, and entertainment venues, particularly in Havana.
 The establishment of direct shipping routes from the United States further facilitated this growth.

+Casino gambling began in Cuba in the 1920s and took off in the 1950s.
+Casino minimum betting requirements and dress code meant its customers were overwhelmingly foreign tourists and not Cubans.
+Sex work also catered to tourists.
+By the end of the 1950s there were an estimated 270 brothels and 11,500 women making a living as sex workers in Havana.
+The notoriety and visibility from the concentration in certain districts of Havana (Colón, San Isidro, Pajarito street, etc.) attracted much attention from foreign tourists, the number of workers was not remarkable compared to equivalent areas in the tourists' countries, considering the number of tourist customers and the poverty and unemployment of Cuba.

 During the 1930s, despite the Great Depression, Cuba's tourism industry continued to thrive, bolstered by American tourists seeking leisure activities where alcohol consumption was legal.
 This period saw the opening of iconic establishments such as the Hotel Nacional de Cuba, which became a magnet for wealthy tourists and celebrities.

 The post-World War II era marked a period of dramatic expansion for Cuban tourism, driven by the increasing accessibility of air travel and continued American interest.
 The Cuban government promoted the island as an exotic yet convenient destination, and by the 1950s, tourism had become a cornerstone of the Cuban economy.

 However, the rise of organized crime and significant American mafia influence in Havana's casinos and hotels began to tarnish Cuba's image.
 Political instability and corruption further exacerbated these issues.
 The Cuban Revolution of 1959, led by Fidel Castro, resulted in the nationalization of many industries, including tourism, and a severing of ties with the United States, leading to a sharp decline in U.S. visitors and a reconfiguration of Cuba's tourism landscape.